June 23, 2022

 As an example, if the water utility is planning repair work based on recent maintenance records but begins work without considering recent field inspection data or adjacent buried features, the company may not only invest time and money where it isn't needed but create substantial risk around buried gas lines.

-Quality analysis, clash detection & repair
+Quality analysis, clash detection, and repair

 Once organizational data is fully integrated, it is critical to cross-check it for inconsistencies and errors.
 This process is nearly impossible with separate data streams.
 Whereas partial integration can afford manual opportunities, full integration enables automated capture and analysis for continuous review, correction, and reporting.